emintz/ArduinoLib/RTOSAid/README.md

 like `PullQueueT` that inherit the base class).
 Since the two classes work in concert, we document their public messages as a single API.

-Users access queues via the `PullQueueT` class, though the `BasePullQueue` class contributes some of its public API.
+Users access queues via the `PullQueueT` class.

-The `PullQueueT` class is templated by the message type, which users must provide in a queue declaration.
-In principal, `PullQueueT` defines a unique class for each message type.
+:arrow_forward: **Note**: to ensure type safety, the `PullQueueT` class is templated by the message type, which is set at instance declaration.In principal, each `PullQueueT` defines a unique class for each message type.
+The class design minimizes the resulting overhead.

 <!-- TODO: reorganize this!  -->

-:warning: specify a message as plain, C-style `struct`, a structure (as opposed to a class) without functions, including constructors and destructor, as in
+:warning: specify a message as plain, C-style `struct`, a structure (as opposed to a class) without methods, not even a constructor or destructor, as in

 ```c++